asciinema/asciinema/README.md

 ## Usage

-asciinema cli is composed of multiple (sub)commands, similar to `git`, `rails` or `brew`.
+asciinema cli is composed of multiple commands, similar to `git`, `rails` or `brew`.

-When you run `asciinema` with no arguments help message is displayed showing all available commands.
+When you run `asciinema` with no arguments help message is displayed showing all available commands with their options.

-In addition to this, you can run any asciinema command with the `-h` switch to display help about that specific command.
-For example, try running `asciinema rec -h`.
-This will display a list of all of the options `rec` command accepts, with their defaults.

 ### `rec [filename]`